NiallBunting/niallbunting.github.io/_posts/2020-07-04-wii-balance-board-alarm-clock-part-four-closing-lid.markdown

 The orientation of the Pi meant that a few header pins were separated by the reinforcements.
 This caused a problem when I connected the Pi to the perfboard, since the separated pins required a connector, preventing them from fitting on either side of the ridge.
 Therefore, I slightly shifted the Pi across and enlarged the hole in the battery holder to accommodate the USB cable.

 Once it looked like everything would fit, I hot-glued a piece of plastic into a corner and secured the perfboard and Raspberry Pi with a screw.
-It flexes slightly on the other side, but overall, I thought it was good enough—it's not going to move much.
+It flexes slightly on the other side, but overall, I thought it was good enough, it's not going to move much.

 ![](/assets/images/daily/2020-07-04-no-lid.jpg)